 Fortunately for devoted fans, the nationally recognized organization Heisey Collectors of America (HCA) owns many of the original molds.
 This helps to control reproductions introduced into the market and generally makes it harder to copy those particular pieces precisely enough to fool collectors.

-HCA does make some limited quantity special edition items for their members.
-These pieces wisely include an HCA mark including the year of production making them easy to identify and taking away ambiguity about their source.
-And to further prevent them from being confused with older glass, the color chosen for a limited edition piece is never one originally used by A.H.
+HCA does make some limited quantity special edition items for its members.
+These pieces wisely include an HCA mark, including the year of production, making them easy to identify and taking away ambiguity about their source.
+To further prevent them from being confused with older glass, the color chosen for a limited edition piece is never one originally used by A.H.
 Heisey & Co. when the company first made the item.

 The National Heisey Glass Museum website states that all pieces of Heisey were marked when they left the factory.
 Many had the famous capital H within a diamond mark in a raised molding directly in the glass while others simply had a paper label affixed for identification.